iovation/rpmcpan/README.md

 * Adjust the `%files` section to grab all the built files.
 For example, you might need to add `%{_bindir}/*` and `%{_mandir}/man1/*` if the distribution installs command-line applications.
+* Replace all instances of `perl(` in `Requires` tags with `%{iov_prefix}`.
+In other words, `Requires: perl(CGI)` should become `Requires: %{iov_prefix}(CGI)`.

 With those changes in place, `git add SPECS` and run `./bin/build_em` until the RPM or RPMs build.
-The run `rpm -qpl` on the resulting RPM or RPMs in the `repo` directory to make sure no unexpected files were installed or installed outside of `/usr/local/perl$version`.
-Commit the spec file(s) an push it!
+Once you have those RPMs, you'll find them in the `repo` directory.
+Run these commands against each new RPM there:

+* `rpm -qpl repo/$rpmname.rpm`: Should list no unexpected files or files outside the `/usr/local/perl$version` directory.
+If there are any extra or misplaced files, adjust the installation and `%files` parts of the spec file and rebuild until it's right.
+* `rpm -qp --provides repo/$rpmname.rpm`: Should show the appropriately provided modules, wrapped in the name and version of Perl, e.g., `perl520(My::Module)`.
+* `rpm -qp --requies repo/$rpmname.rpm`: Should show the appropriately required dependencies.
+Perl module dependencies should have their names wrapped in the name and version of Perl, e.g., `perl520(Try::Tiny)`.
+None should start with just `perl()`.
+If they do, edit the appropriate `%Requires` entries and rebuild until it's right.

 Author
 ------